vadimdemedes/pastel/README.md

 export default Hello;
 ```

-And this will work, however, if a name value is not provided, the application will simple return `Hello, ` so you will lose the intenal error handling when values aren't provided.
+And this will work, however, if a name value is not provided, the application will return `Hello, ` so you will lose the internal error handling when values aren't provided.

 Also, running `pasteltest --help` will result in the following:
 ```bash